-However, the press love it when they come across something fresh and original.
+However, the press loves it when they come across something fresh and original.
 So, think outside the box and search for local or quirky dates.

-Try not get too carried away though, always make sure they have a relevance to your business’ sector.
+Try not get too carried away though, always make sure they have relevance to your business sector.

-By getting a wide variety of dates planned in the calendar you can then generate content that informs a brand message imbedded within a theme.
+By getting a wide variety of dates planned in the calendar you can then generate content that informs a brand message embedded within a theme.

 Listen to your audience and craftily tailor content around these key events that would be of importance and interest to them.

 Before producing content, it’s always useful to observe and learn from what competitors have done in the past.

 By seeing what others have done before you, not only inspires you but also stops you from repeating a concept that has reappeared time and time again.

 If you are writing for a client that is not you personally, it is important to have a discussion about the possibilities of promoting a deal or offer specific to the calendar date.

 This makes it exciting and engaging for users, enticing people in with the exciting possibility of winning something or getting money off.

 The tone of voice has to be tailored to reinforce the brand’s values.
 If you’re a solicitor company, for example, you may wish to go for a more professional and informative tone.